-After a short moment of contemplating, she answered her approval, may it be a bit reluctant.
+After a short moment of contemplating, she nodded her approval, may it be a bit reluctant.

 Things between her and Itachi had been strained, especially after he'd been given his… role.
 Mikoto wasn't entirely sure if she could trust him anymore… but she trusted he'd take good care of Sasuke.
 She knew he would.
 Always.

 Groaning, Sasuke opened his eyes.
 His eyes tried to adjust to the unbearable whiteness of the room.
 He was just glad that he didn't wake up with a headache this time.
 Lately that seemed to happen a lot.
 Sasuke didn't have much time to think about anything as a voice interrupted his thinking.

 "Awake, Naruto-kun?"
 A voice to his left said.

 Sasuke blinked, and looked sideways to see the Sandaime sitting at his bedside.
 What the heck?
 Since when had Naruto and Sandaime been so close that the Sandaime would personally visit him in the hospital?
 Sasuke couldn't remember the Third visiting him when his clan had been massacred.
 Figures.

 He glared to the old man next to his bed, who had no idea what he'd done wrong and who was still trying to figure him out.
 Sasuke couldn't help but ask the question that was bothering him.
 "Why are you here?"